Nauplius Optimisation for Autonomous Hydrodynamics: Abstract

 \section{Abstract}

 Autonomous Underwater vehicles must operate in strong currents, limited acoustic bandwidth, and persistent sensing requirements where conventional swarm optimisation methods are unreliable.
-This paper presents \ac{NOAH}, a novel nature-inspired swarm optimisation algorithm that combines current-aware drift, irreversible settlement in persistent sensing nodes, and colony-based communication.
+This paper formulates an irreversible hydrodynamic deployment problem for \ac{AUV} swarms and presents \ac{NOAH}, a novel nature-inspired swarm optimisation algorithm that combines current-aware drift, irreversible settlement in persistent sensing nodes, and colony-based communication.
 Drawing inspiration from the behaviour of barnacle nauplii, \ac{NOAH} addresses the critical limitations of existing swarm algorithms by providing hydrodynamic awareness, irreversible anchoring mechanisms, and colony-based communication capabilities essential for underwater exploration missions.
 The algorithm establishes a comprehensive foundation for scalable and energy-efficient underwater swarm robotics with validated performance analysis.
 Validation studies demonstrate an 86\% success rate for permanent anchoring scenarios, providing a unified formulation for hydrodynamic constraints and irreversible settlement behaviours with an empirical study under flow.